jaredxfeng/jaredxfeng/README.md

 the Chalcedonian Definition, the Five Solas of the Protestant Reformations, and the [1689 London Baptist Confession of Faith](https://www.the1689confession.com/).

+## Quirks
+- Nerd Font: ZedMono
+- Browser: Tabbit, or any browser with vertical tabs
+- Notetaking: torn between Notion, Obsidian, and Typora.

 ## Stats

 <div align="center" style="display: flex; justify-content: center; gap: 10px;">